+EXHIBIT 10.2

-IN WITNESS WHEREOF, the Company has caused this instrument to be executed by its Chief Executive Officer and President, or a Vice President, as of the 4th day of March, 2021.
+IN WITNESS WHEREOF, a Vice President, as of the 4 the Company has caused this instrument to be executed by its th day of March, 2021. s Chief Executive Officer and President, or

 Agreed to: ITT INC.

+/s/ Luca Savi

+Grantee

-Grantee (Online acceptance constitutes agreement)
+(Online acceptance constitut tes agreement)

-Dated: \\\\\ Dated: March 4, 2021
+Dated: Dated: March 4, 2021

 Enclosures